ShrirangP11/SDGCopula/README.md

 ``` r
 remotes::install_github("ShrirangP11/SDGCopula")
 ```
+## Example
-## ExampleTo use the function provided by this package, run the following code.
+To use the function provided by this package, run the following code.
 ```r
 library(SDGCopula)
 original <- iris